Nigama-oss/Sign-language/README.md

 # Sign-language
 A Real time sign language detection app with Tensorflow and React.js

-Checkout the process of creating this project in [this blog post](https://nigamavykari.bloggi.co/sign-language-detection-with-tensorflow)
+Checkout the process of creating this project in **[This Blog Post](https://nigamavykari.bloggi.co/sign-language-detection-with-tensorflow)**

 ### Steps to follow to fix environment errors.